CJ-The-Black-Child/alx-system_engineering-devops/0x00-shell_basics/README.md

 3-listfiles ==> Displays the current directory contents in a long format 4-listmorefiles ==> Displays current hidden directory contents, including hidden files (starting with .)
-5-listfilesdigitonly ==> Display current directory contents long format, with user and group IDs displayed numerically
+5-listfilesdigitonly ==> Display current directory contents long format, with user and group IDs displayed numerically 6-firstdirectory ==> this script creates a directory named my_first_directory in the /tmp/ directory